This page is under construction. I’ll be adding flowers as the season progresses.

 April 16 - Sweet William hardening off in snow

-April 18 - planted out Sweet William, the thick patch on the far right, and a few on the bottom right, are last year's plants that survived the winter
+April 18 - planted out Sweet William - the thick patch on the far right, and a few on the bottom right, are last year's plants that over-wintered

 April 28 - Sweet William bed